thinkst/canarytools-docs/docs/incidents/incident-objects.md

 ## MySQL Login Attempt
 Triggered by an authentication attempt against the MySQL service.

 The client sends a hashed password, not a cleartext password.
-The Canary will try crack the hash with passwords one might expect in a brute-force.
+The Canary will try to crack the hash with passwords one might expect in a brute-force.

 <div class="section-container">
   <div class="details-content">